akshayrama/Site-Recovery-ROWAA/README.md

 Next, follow the steps given to execute in each terminal.

-**NOTE:** Kindly please alter the `java.rmi.server.codebase` value in your runs to match the path to your cloned directory of this repository.
+**NOTE:** Kindly please alter the `java.rmi.server.codebase` value in your runs to match the path to your directory of this code base.

 #### Terminal 1: